inveniosoftware/invenio/docs/datamodel/understanding-the-rest-api.rst

 This will hit the `item_route (/records/<pid(recid):pid_value>) <https://github.com/inveniosoftware/invenio-records-rest/blob/master/invenio_records_rest/views.py#L692>`_ of the REST API.

 The next step is to obtain the record from the PID (`recid`) given in the URL.
-This is done by the **resolver**.
-Whose maps the given persistent identifier to an object in the database, and returns it.
+This is done by the **resolver**, which maps the given persistent identifier to an object in the database, and returns it.

 Afterwards, it has to be checked if the user has permissions to read the requested record, by default all authenticated users are allowed.
 You can see more about access control in `TODO <Point to Access section>`.